BIOL3360 Saving Endangered Species

 - Details for undergraduate courses

-- Level 3 core unit in the Conservation Biology major sequence
+- Level 3 core unit in the Conservation Biology; Wildlife Conservation major sequences

 - Level 3 elective

 - This unit commences with a one-week field work component in Albany in the first week of February each year.
 Thereafter, commitments include a period of self-study and preparation of assignments, which include a species recovery plan, a scientific report and a video response.
 As part of the field component, students undertake field work in collaboration with officers from the Biodiversity, Conservation and Attractions to analyse the conservation status, threats and biology/ecology of a selected threatened species.
 The integrated field-based practical and lecture program in the unit provides an overview of various considerations needed for the design of recovery plans and also critically examines the various factors involved in the conservation of threatened species.